devonfw-forge/Chionophile/README.md

 ## Results

 The execution of the automated test script will generate a report in the results folder.
 Some results are currently placed in this folder, both in PDF and HTML.
-We encourage you to download the HTML as it has dynamic content not visible in the PDF counterpart, and will ease the results observation.
+We encourage you to download the HTML as it has dynamic content not visible in the PDF counterpart, and will ease the result's observation.
 Here is a summary of the results:

 ### Benchmark 1
 |                               |  Rust      |  Java   |  NodeJS  |